GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 // https://en.wikipedia.org/wiki/Potential_theory

-#pagebreak()
+// #pagebreak()
-= Sociological Definition of Power

-- Dahlian/Pluralist Power ($M$) -- $A$ can get $B$ to do something that $B$ would not otherwise do (more rooted in the ability to get some boolean event to happen when they do/don't take some action.)
-  - Capability (Could plausibly do it)
-  - Control (Would do it, utility based)
-- French and Raven
-  - Reward Power -- $A$’s perception that $B$ has the ability to mediate rewards for him
-  - Coercive Power -- $A$’s perception that $B$ has ability to mediate punishments for him (do something against their will)
-- Luke's dimensions of power (more studying how decisions get made than any formal definitions of power.)

-Combining the above, we will say:
+// Combining the above, we will say:
-- *Power* of $A$ over $B$ is the ability for $A$ to determine the rewards/punishments of $B$ (Independent of recognition which is dissimilar to French/Raven)
+// - *Power* of $A$ over $B$ is the ability for $A$ to determine the rewards/punishments of $B$ (Independent of recognition which is dissimilar to French/Raven)

-#todo[Talk about in more detail.
+// #todo[Talk about in more detail.
 Just general background on power.
 This should perhaps come first in the paper.]

+= Introduction

+Understanding #gls("power") dynamics is critical for analyzing societal risks, from institutional capture to AI-enabled concentration of control.
+Yet despite decades of research across sociology, political science, and economics, we lack rigorous mathematical frameworks for modeling how #gls("power") operates in complex multi-agent systems.

+Consider these scenarios: A social media algorithm subtly shapes millions of political opinions through content curation.
+A powerful corporation influences regulatory policy through a web of lobbying relationships.
+An AI system gradually assumes decision-making authority across critical infrastructure.
+Each involves intricate #gls("power") relationships that existing theories struggle to model precisely.

+*The Challenge.* Current approaches to #gls("power") analysis suffer from fundamental limitations.
+Sociological theories offer rich conceptual frameworks but lack mathematical precision needed for quantitative analysis.
+Game-theoretic models provide formal rigor but assume rational #glspl("agent") with well-defined utility functions—assumptions that often fail in real-world #gls("power") dynamics where #glspl("agent") act irrationally, preferences evolve, or utility functions remain unclear.

+*Our Approach.* This paper develops a formal mathematical framework for #gls("power") analysis by extending Dahl's seminal 1957 theory of #gls("power").
+Dahl's framework -- "A has #gls("power") over B to the extent that A can get B to do something B would not otherwise do"—provides an intuitive starting point but faces severe limitations when analyzing complex systems.

+*Contributions.* We make three key theoretical contributions.
+First, we prove that models of #gls("relative-power") form a proper superset of #gls("absolute-power") models, establishing why relational frameworks are necessary.
+Second, we demonstrate that #gls("dahlian-power") cannot handle influence chains or enable cross-domain #gls("power") comparisons -- critical limitations for analyzing modern #gls("power") structures.
+Third, we establish formal conditions under which utility functions become necessary for coherent #gls("power") analysis.

+*Roadmap.* §2 introduces our formal modeling approach and contextualizes it within existing #gls("power") literature. §3 formalizes and extends Dahl's framework, revealing its structural limitations. §4 proves the inadequacy of #gls("absolute-power") models. §5 demonstrates why utility functions are essential for meaningful #gls("power") analysis.
+Together, these results provide theoretical foundations for analyzing dangerous #gls("power") dynamics in complex systems.

 #pagebreak()
 = Towards a Formal Model of Power

-*Motivation.* There are many definitions of power across sociological, economic, political, and anthropological literature.
-However, almost none of these definitions were formalized, each disagreeing with and pointing out flaws in the definitions of power offered by their predecessors, offering new ones in their place.
-However, many of these definitions of power can be related to one another.
-If we are able to distinguish between these different types of power and cut through the different assumptions their usages have, we can have a much clearer conversation on the topic, potentially clear the way towards empirically measuring the potential and manifest power at large in our society, and design mechanisms to avoid harmful power dynamics.#footnote[Existing theories of power are either loosely connected and non-rigorously defined OR rigorously mathematically defined in the context of a particular limited model -- for example, Cooperative Game Theory has multiple indices of power, but these cannot be easily extended outside the realm of these models.
-Leaving out details you don't care about is a feature not a bug.
-However, it can make your models brittle when moved outside the topic.]

-// There's interest in studying this across RL (Jason), Game Theory, and Others.

-*Practicality.* Far from being just a philosophical exercise, there is interest in modelling power, values, and alignment between agents in other domains.
-Two examples: (a) In Reinforcement Learning, a core subdomain of AI research, there is interest in understanding whether two agents are pursuing the same goals even when pursuing different actions. (b) Researchers at the Centre for the Governance for AI are interested in formalizing how the social contract can break down when labor replacing AI is introduced in addition to interest in formalizing the conversion of economic power into political power and vice versa.
-While this work may not bring us quite that far, it at least lays the groundwork for what can hopefully be a larger framework.
-// Ex: Jason.
-Also did not relate strongly to power.

-*Scope.* Rather than create a universal "Theory of Power" encompassing all definitions, I begin by developing a concrete mathematical framework for one specific perspective on power.
-We will either:
-- (a) Formally relate other definitions to this framework
-- (b) Demonstrate their incoherence
-- (c) Identify behaviorally irrelevant aspects (philosophical rather than practical#footnote[Akin to philosophy of quantum mechanics])
-- (d) Show where our model reasonably approximates complex realities

-*Goal.* Although this aims to develop a general theory of power, the shape this will take will inevitably be influenced by context in which it was developed.
-This formalism was developed in the context of understanding and predicting dangerous power dynamics by describing and comparing power dynamics between populations with complex relationships -- without assuming rationality and sometimes without clear utility functions -- over a long period of time.
+*The Literature Landscape.* #Gls("power") theory suffers from conceptual fragmentation.
+Existing approaches fall into two problematic categories: either loosely connected sociological definitions that resist formalization, or rigorous mathematical models confined to narrow domains (e.g., cooperative game theory's #gls("power") indices).#footnote[This reflects a common trade-off in formal modeling: rigor versus generality.
+Cooperative game theory's power indices (Shapley, Banzhaf, etc.) provide precise mathematical definitions but only apply within specific institutional contexts like weighted voting games #todo[confirm].
+Conversely, sociological theories achieve broad applicability by sacrificing mathematical precision.
+The challenge is developing frameworks that maintain both formal rigor and sufficient generality to analyze diverse power structures across different domains.]
+Each theoretical tradition critiques its predecessors while offering new definitions, creating a tower of competing frameworks rather than cumulative progress.#footnote[These sociological approaches capture different but related aspects of power, yet lack mathematical precision needed for quantitative analysis: Dahl's behavioral definition focuses on observable influence over actions but cannot handle indirect influence chains or enable cross-domain power comparisons.
+French and Raven's taxonomy (reward, coercive, legitimate, referent, expert power) describes power sources but provides no framework for measuring or comparing power magnitudes -- it remains unclear whether these categories are irreducible or whether some (e.g., legitimate power) can be decomposed into others (reward/coercive mechanisms).
+Lukes' three dimensions examine different levels of decision-making processes (overt conflict, covert agenda-setting, ideational preference-shaping) but offer descriptive taxonomies rather than predictive models.
+Actor-Network Theory treats power as emergent from network relationships but explicitly resists formal quantification, limiting its predictive capacity.
+While each tradition illuminates important facets—behavioral outcomes, psychological bases, structural processes, relational emergence—none provides the mathematical foundations necessary for rigorous analysis of complex, multi-level power dynamics.]

+*Contemporary Applications.* Formal #gls("power") modeling has gained urgency across multiple domains.
+In reinforcement learning, researchers need to determine when #glspl("agent") pursue aligned objectives despite different behaviors and capabilities.#footnote[See Jason X, PhD student at Cambridge University] AI governance researchers seek to formalize how labor-replacing AI disrupts social contracts and how economic #gls("power") converts to political influence.#footnote[See Liam Patell at GovAI] While my framework may not immediately solve these challenges, it establishes necessary theoretical foundations.

+*Methodological Approach.* Rather than proposing yet another universal "Theory of #Gls("power")," we develop rigorous mathematical foundations for one influential perspective -- Dahl's concept of #gls("power") from 1957 -- then systematically extend it.
+This approach allows us to either: (a) formally relate competing definitions to our framework, (b) demonstrate their mathematical incoherence, (c) identify behaviorally irrelevant distinctions, or (d) establish approximation boundaries for complex realities.

-#quote(attribution: "Dahl's Concept of Power 1957")[
-  Thus we are not likely to produce certainly not for some considerable time to come anything like a single, consistent, coherent 'Theory of Power.'
-We are much more likely to produce a variety of theories of limited scope, each of which employs some definition of power that is useful in the context of the particular piece of research or theory but different in important respects from the definitions of other studies.
+As Dahl himself anticipated, we may never achieve "a single, consistent, coherent 'Theory of Power'" but instead must develop "theories of limited scope" that prove useful within specific research contexts.#footnote[Dahl's Concept of Power 1957: "Thus we are not likely to produce certainly not for some considerable time to come anything like a single, consistent, coherent 'Theory of Power.'
+We are much more likely to produce a variety of theories of limited scope, each of which employs some definition of power that is useful in the context of the particular piece of research or theory but different in important respects from the definitions of other studies."]
-]
-// I should look into behavioral game theory and evolutionary games.

-*Methodology.* I start with one of the original general formalisms of power in literature -- Dahl's influential essay on the Concept of Power from 1957.
-I attempt to generalize this even further, point out some of the issues of it, demonstrate the mathematical properties a model of power must have, and continue adding components until we are closer to modeling what we care about.
+*The Value of Mathematical Formalization.* Formal models provide conceptual precision beyond their mathematical machinery.
+When researchers invoke "prisoner's dilemmas" or "principal-#gls("agent") problems," they rarely solve explicit equations -- instead, they leverage rigorous conceptual frameworks that clarify otherwise murky situations.
+Similarly, our formal #gls("power") framework aims to provide precise analytical tools for recognizing and categorizing #gls("power") dynamics across diverse contexts.
+The mathematics enables conceptual clarity, not computational solutions.

+*Our Strategy.* We begin with Dahl's 1957 formalization -- "$A$ has #gls("power") over $B$ to the extent that $A$ can get $B$ to do something $B$ would not otherwise do" -- because it offers both intuitive appeal and mathematical tractability.
+We then systematically identify its limitations, demonstrate required extensions, and establish what mathematical properties any complete #gls("power") theory must satisfy.
+This constructive approach reveals not just Dahl's shortcomings, but fundamental constraints on #gls("power") modeling itself.

 // _Note: State space may disappear and instead become the "behavior" of the environment which itself can be influenced via evolutionary game theory.
 This will come up later._